-- Are open all day. - Students can use the toilets during lesson time although we request that they do this only in an emergency, unless they have a note confirming a medical condition. - Students must use the toilets that are situated closest to their classroom to minimise their time out of class. - Students who have been found to have damaged the toilets may be charged and will be either be taken to the 'reflection room' or given a suspension (depending on seriousness).
+- They are open all day. - Students can use the toilets during lesson time although we request that they do this only in an emergency, unless they have a note confirming a medical condition. - Students must use the toilets that are situated closest to their classroom to minimize their time out of class. - Students who have been found to have damaged the toilets may be charged and will be either taken to the 'reflection room' or given a suspension (depending on seriousness). - In lesson, students will hand their mobile phone in to the teacher to avoid students using their mobile during the unstructured time.